LeonePhisher/Alx_Capstone-project/README.md

 ---

-## Functional Requirements
+## Functionalities

 - Users can create an account (register)
-- Users can log in using valid credentials
+- Users can log in using their valid credentials
 - Users can log out of the system
 - Users can also share tasks among them selfs
+ - Users can also delete tasks
+- Users can also delete tasks
+- Users can also mark tasks as completed or not
 - The login page is the default landing page
 - Only authenticated users can access the homepage
 - Error and success messages are displayed to users